Posted September 22nd, 2017 by Jason Metz

 When you’re in an auto accident and considering filing a claim, you may be concerned that your insurance carrier will raise your premium rates.
 That concern can be a deciding factor on if you’ll file a claim or decide to pay for the damage out-of-pocket.
-In a CBS Money Watch article from 2015, a report found that drivers who made just one claim ended up paying an average of 41 percent more for car insurance.
+CBS Money Watch reported that drivers who made just one claim ended up paying an average of 41 percent more for car insurance.
 Accidents represent risk, and insurance rates are largely based upon your risk factor.
 If you’re on the fence about whether you should file a claim or not, take the following into consideration.

 Who’s to Blame?

 If you rear end another car that’s stopped at a traffic light, then it’s safe to say that you’re at fault.
 That’s considered a “clear” incident to the insurance company when determining fault.
 Likewise, if you’re in the vehicle that was rear-ended, then you wouldn’t be considered at fault.
 Insurance companies consider fault when assessing claims, and if you’re not at fault, you shouldn’t see a spike in your premium.